A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Conclusion

 \section{Conclusion}

 In this research, we developed a multi-periodicity learning framework that is capable of learning local periodicity.
-We use the improved wavelet to extract periods for forecasting and integrate the TPE algorithm to optimize hyperparameters, forming the Wavelet-Enhanced Convolutional Network (WCN) framework for tidal current speed forecasting.
-In terms of accuracy, the proposed framework reduces the MAE and MSE in 10-step forecasting by, at most, 90.36\% and 97.56\%, respectively, compared to existing models.
-Regarding practical application, tidal current time series exhibit multi-periodicity features.
-Our framework addresses this issue, making it suitable for complex and rapidly changing scenarios, which is significant in real-world applications.
-Regarding generalization ability, the framework demonstrates applicability across different datasets and can be used for similar heterogeneous time series tasks.
+We extract dominant periods via DWT and feed them into the predictor without reconstructing components.
+Then, the TPE algorithm is integrated to optimize hyperparameters, forming the Wavelet-Enhanced Convolutional Network (WECN) framework for tidal current speed forecasting.
+Numerical results demonstrate that the proposed framework attains a 10-step average MAE of 0.025.
+Relative to the strongest baseline, error reductions range from 0.23\% to 6.66\%.
+In practical applications, tidal current time series exhibit multi-periodicity arising from the interaction of different tidal components and local flow conditions.
+The proposed framework models these multi-periodic features, enabling adaptation to the complex and dynamic patterns in real marine environments, which holds significant importance for practical engineering applications.
+Regarding generalization ability, the framework demonstrates applicability across different datasets and can be used for similar multi-periodicity time series tasks.
 The results indicate that the framework can provide valuable support for integrating tidal energy into the electrical grid.

-The proposed framework faces some limitations that must be addressed in future research.
-First, the framework uses tidal current time series for forecasting without considering other features.
-We aim to enhance accuracy in future research by integrating knowledge-driven approaches.
-Additionally, We recognize that the improved wavelet method faces the issue of long computation time, and we will work on mitigating the drawback.
+The results indicate that the framework can provide effective support for integrating tidal energy into the electrical grid.
+However, the current framework relies solely on tidal current time series, indicating the need to incorporate additional information and constraints in future work to extend the method.